Posted by Heart Hugger on Jul 10, 2023 2:03:56 PM

 The Power of Heart Hugger

-Heart Hugger is a proven solution to help patients manage pain, protect the sternal closure, and avoid serious wound complications.
-When used in conjunction with a doctor's advice, Heart Hugger helps cardiac and thoracic surgery patients heal faster and prevent after-surgery complications.
+Heart Hugger is a proven solution designed to help patients manage pain, protect the sternal closure, and avoid serious wound complications.
+The device offers unparalleled comfort, pain control, and support during the healing journey.
+When used in conjunction with a doctor's guidance, Heart Hugger enables cardiac and thoracic surgery patients to heal faster and minimize the risk of complications, including sternal dehiscence.